CS2103JAN2017-W13-B3/addressbook-level4/docs/DeveloperGuide.md

 `.
 This way, whenever the command result changes in `UiStore`, the result view will re-render itself to show the updated result text.

-The diagram below shows how `Ui` reacts when an add command is called.
-The UI simply needs to display all the tasks available in the `UiStore`, without knowing what was the exact change.
+The diagram below shows how `UI` reacts when an add command is called. `UI` simply needs to display all the tasks available in the `UiStore`, without knowing what was the exact change.

 <img src="images/UiSequence.png" width="600"><br>